• Art magazine

 In the southeastern corner of Algeria, near the border with Libya, there is a mountain chain called Tassili N'ajjer .
 Since it is a national park, a biosphere reserve and a UNESCO World Heritage Site, a significant part of this plateau is protected by all three organizations.
 It is the home of cypresses and historical monuments.

-The Tassili N'ajjer is famous for his rock paintings, which are between 9,000 and 10,000 years old and mainly represent animal herds, huge wild animals such as elephants, giraffes and crocodiles as well as people in activities such as hunting and dancing.
-As far as female nudity is concerned, the Tassili was known for its rock art.
-If you look at it in this light, the image of five women with high hair and bare breasts, which for that period all have an incredibly "realistic" physique, is an interesting observation.
+The Tassili n'Ajjer is famous for its rock paintings, which are between 9,000 and 10,000 years old and mainly depict herds of animals, huge wild animals like elephants, giraffes, and crocodiles, as well as humans engaged in activities like hunting and dancing.
+As for female nudity, Tassili was known for its rock art.
+Seen in this light, the image of five women with high hair and bare breasts, all of whom have an incredibly "realistic" physique for that period, is an interesting observation.

-A substantial aspect of ancient Egyptian figurative culture is that women are rarely shown in their older years.
-Female characters were petite, lovely and in their heyday, so they hoped that they would accept this image in the hereafter because art had immortalized it.
+A substantial aspect of ancient Egyptian figurative culture is that women are rarely depicted in their older years.
+Female figures were delicate, lovely, and in their prime, so it was hoped that in the afterlife they would take on this likeness, as art had immortalised them in this way.

-Egyptian art was not realistic because this society was concerned with its image.
-In order to immortalize people in their most beautiful and youthful form, there are only a few photos of pregnant women or female bodies after birth.
-However, scientists determined a change in women -oriented art in the third (1075 to 652 BC).
+Egyptian art was not realistic because this society cared about its image.
+To immortalise people in their most beautiful and youthful form, there are few photos of pregnant women or female bodies after childbirth.
+However, scientists noted a shift in women-centered art during the Third Intermediate Period (1075 to 652 BC).

-At that time, the round, thicker body with larger, hanging breasts appeared.
-Nudity was normal at that time, so some social classes and professions, such as fishing and Handmade , required the body to be undressed.
-A wall painting with bare dancers in a grave of Nebamun (approx. 1350 BC) shows servants, dancers, acrobats and prostitutes who work undressed.
+At that time, rounder, thicker bodies with larger, sagging breasts appeared.
+Nudity was normal at this time, so some social classes and professions, such as fishing and Handmade, required the body to be unclothed.
+A wall painting with naked dancers in a tomb of Nebamun (approx. 1350 BC) shows servants, dancers, acrobats, and prostitutes working unclothed.

 Wall painting from a grave in Thebes